Central Minnesota Mountain Bike Trails

 Cuyuna Lakes State Recreation Area: 30 miles

 An IMBA Silver Level Ride Center.
 Singletrack trails from beginner to expert.
 Stunning views off overburden piles left from the area’s mining days.
 Deep mine lakes offer refreshment after a hard ride.
 Lots of trails are groomed for fat biking in the winter, except the Cruser’s Kettle, an 8-mile, challenging backcountry trail.
 The town of Cuyuna also has a pump track.
-Look for a major expansion in 2020, adding a connector trail to the city of Cuyuna, an 9-mile advanced back country loop, and trails in the new Moroco mine lake area.
+Look for an expansion in 2021, adding a connector trail to the city of Cuyuna, and trails in the new Moroco mine lake area.
 Goal is to have 60 miles of trail by 2022.